 Derivation of Market Transformation Impacts

 To help develop a robust market transformation evaluation framework, Navigant will review the pilot’s theory and logic model that is being revised by RI and NEEA.
 The logic model will be used to identify market transformation indicators that can be tracked and measured.
-Tracking market transformation indicators will allow ComEd to monitor where they are transforming the market and enacting change.
+Tracking market transformation indicators will allow ComEd and the gas utilities to monitor where they are transforming the market and enacting change.

 The following activities will be conducted to support the establishment of this market transformation evaluation framework.